profanity-im/profanity/CONTRIBUTING.md

 We recommend that you follow the workflow mentioned above.
 And create your patch using the [`git-format-patch`](https://git-scm.com/docs/git-format-patch) tool: `git format-patch master --stdout > feature.patch`

+### Another git service
+We prefer if you create a pull request on GitHub.
+Then our team can easily request reviews.
+And we have the history of the review saved in one place.

+If using GitHub is out of the question but you are okay using another service (i.e.: GitLab, codeberg) then please message us in the MUC or send us an email.
+We will then pull from your repository and merge manually.

 ### Rules

 * When fixing a bug, describe it and how your patch fixes it.